dodikvinikadze/FinalProject/README.md

 # FinalProject
-automation-tests
-This is my final project for automated testing course.
+This is my final project for automation testing course.
 I'll briefly explain what tools I've used and which test cases are automated.
 ## Concepts Included
 * Regression tests